-Risks inherent in podiatric surgery could include many of the risks inherent in healthcare generally, such as the risks associated with unintentionally causing harm to a patient, the risks associated with overlooking interactions between pharmaceutical products or the risks associated with poor record keeping.
-Some of the risks that might be particular to podiatry practice include understanding the financial risks associated with operating as a sole practitioner in private practice or the risks of using outmoded treatments if the podiatric surgeon is not participating in peer review.
-Some of the risks might also be particular to podiatric surgery, such as the risk of undertaking a procedure incorrectly if the podiatric surgeon is not participating in continuing professional development and peer review.
+Risks inherent in podiatry practice include many of the risks inherent in healthcare generally, such as the risks associated with unintentionally causing harm to a patient, the risks associated with overlooking interactions between pharmaceutical products or the risks associated with poor record keeping.
+Some of the risks that might be particular to podiatry practice include understanding the financial risks associated with operating as a sole practitioner in private practice or the risks of using outmoded treatments if the podiatrist is not participating in peer review or undertaking CPD.
 Minimising risk to patients is an important component of practice.
 Good practice involves understanding and applying the key principles of risk minimisation and management in practice.